 For instance, in the absence of light, the stems will start to lean towards the areas where the light is accessible.
 If you see this in your plants, you need to expose them to sunlight.

 If you have time, you can bring your plants outside for a couple of hours a day.
 Then bring them back inside.
 This is a good practice in summer.
 To minimize work, you can place succulents near the window.
 This way, somehow they can enjoy the sunlight.

 During winter, however, the natural light source can be hard to find.
 The sun may not show up in the sky for days or even weeks.
-The best remedy, in this case, is to use a grow light for indoor plants.
+The best remedy, in this case, is to use a grow light (check this light on Amazon) for indoor plants.